EdAlegrid/m2m-can/README.md

 /* random can-bus device frame id */ const random_id = '035';

-/* master can-bus device frame id or can node id */ const device_id = '00C';
+/* master can-bus frame id or can node id */ const device_id = '00C';

-/* open can0 interface, set bitrate to 500000 and txqueuelen to 1000 */
+/* open can0 interface, set bitrate to 500000 */
-can.open('can0', 500000, 1000, function(err, result){
+can.open('can0', 500000, function(err, result){ // defaults to txqueuelen = 1000, rs = 100
-  if(err) return console.error('can error', err);
+  if(err) return console.error('can0 interface open error', err.message);
   // You'll see an output - ip link set can0 up with txqueuelen 1000 and bitrate 500000 - success

   console.log('can.open result', result); // true if successful